Cycle, Safari and Stargaze in Namibia

 Cycling

-Switch to a standard mountain bike and descend to the Goanikontes Oasis.
-After lunch, hop in the truck for the journey to Spitzkoppe, a towering granite peak that rises 1,780 metres above sea level - the highest point in the country.
-Enjoy the view from the ‘Matterhorn” of Namibia,’ and stare across the surrounding plains - you’ll be cycling across them soon.
-Camp at a secluded, community-run campsite.
-Be sure to explore the rock pools and take a quick sunset dip, before enjoying a campfire dinner under the stars.
+Switch to a standard mountain bike, ride the granite gravel plains and descend to the Goanikontes Oasis.
+After lunch, either jump back on your bike for another 15km or hop in the truck for the journey to the Spitzkoppe, towering granite peaks that rise up to 1,780 metres above sea level - one of the highest points in the country.
+Camp at the base of the ‘Matterhorn” of Namibia' from a secluded, community-run campsite.
+Be sure to explore the rock pools before enjoying a campfire dinner under the stars.

 Day 5